Ern-st/dt-helm-charts/README.md

 # helm-charts
-This is our mono repository that contains all of our proxy charts.
+This is our mono repository that contains all of our charts.

 ### Adding a Helm chart
 If you would like to add a new service or Helm chart in general to this repository, please follow these steps carefully.